Best Drip Irrigation Kits for Apartment Balconies

 Apartment balconies need drip kits designed for renters: compact, portable, and faucet-flexible.
 Choose based on your water source (faucet vs. reservoir) and budget.

-The RainPoint Solar and Battery kits solve the no-faucet problem elegantly.
-The Drip Depot Compact kit delivers professional results for faucet-equipped balconies.
+The RainPoint Automatic Watering System solves the no-faucet problem elegantly at $39.99.
+The Drip Depot Standard Container Kit delivers professional results for faucet-equipped balconies at $29.68.
 DIY gravity systems work for minimalists on tight budgets.

 Your apartment garden can thrive with the right drip system—no landlord approval required.